You can use the app to practice reading Megillat Esther. You can also use it to follow along during Purim on your smart

 Esther Verses Out Loud

 In addition to the four verses traditionally read aloud during the megillah reading, some groups are beginning to recite four additional verses that pertain to Esther.
 Bring this practice to your community with JOFA's new source sheets created by Rabbi Steven Exler.

 ONLINE DIRECTORY of Megillah Readings

-Below are some photos from a selection of the readings.
+Below are some photos from a selection of the readings in 2015.
 For more photos, visit our Facebook page.